When Obsessive Thoughts Run Your Life

 Normally we think about our worries by trying to find solutions to our problems.
 That’s how we see new perspectives that help us to handle what’s going on.
 But this natural process of internal reflection doesn’t always happen as we expect.
 Instead of providing us with greater clarity, it clouds our judgment, pulling us into a spiral of negative thoughts.

-These thoughts become intruders in our mind.
+These thoughts become intruders in our minds.
 If we ignore them, they can end up becoming obsessions that take over our lives.
 This need to ruminate about our worries can happen in any situation.
 It could happen when we’re at work, out shopping, or brushing our teeth.
 Without even realizing it, they can occupy our whole mind, also affecting our mood.

 What are obsessive thoughts?

-Obsessive thoughts are repetitive, recurrent and involuntary ideas, usually centered on worries, fears and anxieties.
+Obsessive thoughts are repetitive, recurrent, and involuntary ideas, usually centered on worries, fears and anxieties.
 They prevent you from focusing on the present.
 Anxiety and stress are the main causes of obsessive thoughts, which can also affect your behavior.

 Say a person can’t get rid of their obsession over germs.
 They will probably clean more often and avoid certain places that they consider dirty.
 These types of negative thoughts can also appear in the form of mental images that are repeated again and again, uncontrollably.
 A cycle is created.
 And it can be hard to get out.